 There are two entrances to the garage: 1610 Geary near Webster, and on Post Street between Webster and Buchanan.

-There is street parking in the neighborhood surrounding Japantown, but it's not plentiful and not that safe; there have been a lot of car break-ins, so I would recommend using the garage.
+There is street parking in the neighborhood surrounding Japantown, but it's not plentiful and not that safe; there have been a lot of car break-ins, so I recommend using the garage.

 Parking Apps.
 Most of the time it's pretty easy to get a space in the Japan Center Garage, but during festivals it can fill up.
-In those cases, you might consider using a parking app like Parking Panda to find and book another garage.
+In those cases, you might consider using a parking app like Parking Panda or Spot Hero to find and book another garage.
 The other garages cost more, and are 4 to 5 blocks away, but sometimes you can get good deals using the apps.